Allen Morris

 Protected Activities That Trigger Retaliation Claims

-Employees are legally protected when they file discrimination or harassment complaints, participate in workplace investigations, oppose discriminatory practices, request reasonable accommodations for disabilities, file workers' compensation claims, report safety violations, make wage and hour complaints, take FMLA or CFRA leave, engage in union organizing, report financial fraud, fulfill military service obligations, or serve on jury duty.
+California employees are legally protected when they file discrimination or harassment complaints, participate in workplace investigations, oppose discriminatory practices, request reasonable accommodations for disabilities, file workers' compensation claims, report safety violations, make wage and hour complaints, take FMLA or CFRA leave, engage in union organizing, report financial fraud, fulfill military service obligations, or serve on jury duty.

 Any adverse action taken after these protected activities can form the basis of a retaliation claim, even if the original complaint was unfounded.to provide you with the evidence you need.